Part 1. German Spies in Paris, with Addendum: ‘General Mordacq’s Comments on the Theory’.

 [The Evening Star, Wednesday, November 14, 1928, p22 under ‘The World War Armistice: Day-by-Day Negotiations Ten Years Ago’.
 Available through the Library of Congress, Chronicling America Historic American Newspapers portal.]

 Why his subsequent Armistice books do not contain all the false armistice details the General included in his 1928 newspaper article, is open to speculation.
-But, as with his books’ accounts, his fourth article’s false armistice item seems to owe much to Hornblow’s 1921 magazine article.
+But, as with his books’ accounts, his fourth article’s False Armistice item seems to owe much to Hornblow’s 1921 Amazing Armistice which implicated Mordacq’s War Ministry in the spy theory (rather than the Foreign Ministry which Roy Howard implicated in his version).

 2a) Roy Howard’s theory